makrai/notes/joshi2004-fate-ling-divers-nlp-acl.md

 ### Does it run in the family? e.g. Semitic

 * Amharic is the second most spoken language after Arabic (which has 300M)
-  * Arabic has 9 ‘ignored’ typological features, whereas Arabic has none
+  * Amharic has 9 ‘ignored’ typological features, whereas Arabic has none
   * reflects in the error rate of English to Amharic 60.71 vs 7.8

 # 4 Conference-Language Inclusion 5